pdfjs-express/api-util/docs-src/readme.md

 This is a package that contains utility functions for working the the PDF.js Express REST API.

+The API can currently perform the following actions:

+- Merge annotations into a PDF (XFDF into PDF)
+- Set annotations on a PDF (XFDF into PDF)
+- Extract annotations from a PDF (XFDF from PDF)

 It can be used on either the server or the client.

 ## Installation